rosanatorres/rosanatorres/README.md

 - 👋 Hi, I’m Rosana Torres
-- 👀 I’m interested in FrontEnd
+- 👀 I’m interested in FrontEnd / AWS Cloud
-- 🌱 I’m currently learning Higher Diploma in Science in Computing - CCT College Dublin
+- 🌱 I finished my course Higher Diploma in Science in Computing - CCT College Dublin in February 2023.

 <!---
 rosanatorres/rosanatorres is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.